 We’ve heard it over and over again.
 “Australia is so beautiful!
-I’d love to travel there, but it’s just so expensive, there is no way I could afford it”.
+I’d love to travel there, but it’s just so expensive; there is no way I could afford it”.
 And we get it.
 The cost of living in Australia was exorbitant.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-A study by the World Bank, in 2014, showed that based on the costs of goods and services in Australia, it is now the most expensive G20 economy in the world.
+A study by the World Bank in 2014 showed that based on the costs of goods and services in Australia, it is now the most expensive G20 economy in the world.
 Yikes!

-How Much Does a Trip to Australia Cost?
+How Much Does A Trip To Australia Cost?

 You just have to know how.